mmistakes/minimal-mistakes/_posts/2016-01-03-sprinkler.md

   - Automation
 tags:
   - Raspberry PI
+  - Hidraulic
+  - Electronic

 ---
-I want to control my sprinkler anywhere (out of my LAN when I'm on vacation...) with any device (mobile, pad, laptop...)
+The objective of this tutorial is to create and control a sprinkler system with a Raspberry PI.

 - [Prerequisites](#prerequisites)
 - [Electronic wiring](#electronic-wiring)